Finance and Resources units work together to support the vision and mission of the university in a customer-centric, agile, and cost-effective way.

 Enabling research success across campus and supporting the University Library with information technology services, including: research computing consultation, data and storage, research data management, library collections, high performance computing, software for science and scholarly work, and research grant review.

 Ensuring customer centricity across the Finance and Resources portfolio, translating business requirements into functional approaches and supporting solutions development and shared services.
-This includes: human resources, finance, and facilities SBAs (strategic business advisors) and relationship management.
+This includes: human resources, finance, and facilities SBAs (strategic business advisors), the administrative network and business change management project managers.

 Providing talent management strategies, talent development frameworks, and culture change models at an institutional level.
 This includes: end-to-end talent management; equity, diversity, and inclusion; organizational development, change management, and leadership development.
 Strategic consulting and supporting culture shifts is an important part of the work of this team.